Principles of operator algebras: 9b. Projections, order

 Thus $v$ is well-defined by the above formula, and is an isometry of $K$.
-Now observe that this element $v$ commutes with $A$ on the space $ApH$, hence on $K$.
+Now observe that this element $v$ commutes with the algebra $A$ on the space $ApH$, and so on $K$.
 Thus $vq\in A'$, and so $u=vqp$, which proves that we have $u\in A'p$, as desired. \end{proof}

 As a second result now, once again in the general setting, we have:

 \begin{proposition} Given a von Neumann algebra $A\subset B(H)$, the formula

 defines an equivalence relation for the projections $p\in A$. \end{proposition}